OnTheLine/otl-zoning-west-hartford/README.md

 | E                     | 109             | 1%      |
 | Total                 | 14339           | 100%    |

-## What percent of total residential land did WH assign to zones A-E in 1924?
+## What percentage of total residential land did WH assign to zones A-E in 1924?
 In 1924, no one knew exactly which land would be developed into residential, so we use 2020 parcel development to estimate total residential land in the future.

 1. Place West Hartford 2020 parcels in GeoJSON.io with OpenStreetMap overlay, and manually remove non-residential parcels (schools, parks, cemeteries, streams, industrial areas, store-only areas) to create: wh-approx-res-parcels-2020.geojson.
 This is *approximate* because I could not easily remove roads, commercial portions of mixed areas, etc., so it overestimates the amount of potential residential land.